Serbia–Spain relations: Spanish Civil War

-Francoist Spain Period
+Francoist Period

 Post-Franco Spanish-Yugoslav relations

-The relations between Socialist Federal Republic of Yugoslavia and Kingdom of Spain were relatively cordial since the end of Francoist period in Spain.
+The relations between the Socialist Federal Republic of Yugoslavia and the Kingdom of Spain were relatively cordial since the end of Francoist period in Spain.
 They were mostly kept at the diplomatic level as Spain was focusing on its integrations into European Community and NATO.
 Some among the Spanish politicians were considering the option to follow the Yugoslav Non-Aligned Movement way like Malta and Cyprus did at the time.
 Future Spanish foreign minister Miguel Ángel Moratinos served in Belgrade as a young diplomat in the 1980s.
-Spanish presence in Yugoslavia would later be transferred to Serbia and would not be completely cut of even during the years of Sanctions against Yugoslavia.
+Spanish presence in Yugoslavia would later be transferred to Serbia and would not be completely cut of even during the years of sanctions against Serbia and Montenegro.

 Yugoslav Wars

 In 1991, the Minister of Foreign Affairs of Spain Francisco Fernández Ordóñez proposed to the Foreign Affairs Council of the European Community to initiate a quick recognition and enlargement procedure with Yugoslavia as the only way to prevent the breakup of the country.
 Spain preferred to be perceived as the neutral player in the region during the conflict but its foreign policy was generally sympathetic towards Serbia which was perceived as the core state of former multinational and diverse Yugoslav state.
-It was against Spanish political instincts to recognize independence of Croatia and Slovenia at the time of Breakup of Yugoslavia, yet as a new member state of the European Community country was reluctant to break the European unity.
+It was against Spanish political instincts to recognize independence of Croatia and Slovenia at the time of breakup of Yugoslavia, yet as a new member state of the European Community country was reluctant to break the European unity.
 At the time, newly united Germany was the strongest advocate of independence for Croatia and Slovenia with all 12 members of the European Community, as well as Austria and Switzerland following German push for recognition.

-1999 NATO bombing of Yugoslavia

 Under the leadership of José María Aznar, the Spanish Government had decided that the Spanish Armed Forces would be a part of the coalition enacting the 1999 NATO bombing of Yugoslavia.
 Out of 16 NATO member states at the time, 13 took part in the intervention.
-The member states that did not partake in the bombings were Iceland, which maintained no standing army; Luxemburg with a very small standing army; and Greece as the only major member state which expressed strong opposition to the intervention.
+The member states that did not partake in the bombings were Iceland, which maintained no standing army; Luxembourg with a very small standing army; and Greece as the only major member state which expressed strong opposition to the intervention.
 38% of Spanish citizens supported the participation of Spain and 42% of them opposed it.
 At the same time all of the Spanish political parties in parliament, with the exception of the radical left which held 23 out of 350 seats, voted in favor of Spanish participation in NATO intervention.
 Javier Solana was the NATO Secretary-General at the time of intervention.
 Spanish F-18s were among the first planes to strike targets in Serbia; Aznar's Government supported subsequent interventions in Afghanistan and Iraq as well.